jfking/allisontraylor.github.io/index.md

 </figure>
 {:/}

 Hello!
 My name is Allison Traylor.
 Welcome to my website!
-If you have questions about the content you find on my website, or if you would like a copy of my CV, please contact me directly: allison.m.traylor@rice.edu
+If you have questions about the content you find on my website, please contact me directly: allison.m.traylor@rice.edu.
+If you would like a copy of my CV, click [here](https://www.dropbox.com/s/q9bz3feqjnfnilk/_Traylor%20Blinded%20CV.docx?dl=0).
 </div>